kaitersgonnakait/gorelik.net/_posts/2017/2017-09-27-16-days-work-month-the-joys-of-the-hebrew-calendar-2.md

 ---
-title: "16-days work month -- The joys of the Hebrew calendar"
+title: "16-days work month &mdash; The joys of the Hebrew calendar"
 date: 2017-09-27
 categories:
  - "blog"